Enigmatic-Smile/docs/web-sdk/README.md

 # Web SDK

 **The Fidel Web SDK** is a secure HTML iFrame with customisable pre-built UI that allows you to easily collect credit card details, tokenise and link credit/debit cards with rewards services from your website, e-commerce platform or mobile apps.
-By using FIDEL Web SDK, card details are sent directly to Fidel API through a secure connection without exposing your servers to sensitive information taking care of all PCI compliance requirements for you.
+By using the Fidel Web SDK, card details are sent directly to Fidel API through a secure connection without exposing your servers to sensitive information taking care of all PCI compliance requirements for you.

 <img
   src="https://docs.fidel.uk/assets/images/sdk_web.png"